The Memory Box

 Jenny Tanner opens the box containing her most precious mementoes, amongst them a pebble, a carving and a newspaper cutting she can hardly bear to read.
 But Jenny knows the time is finally here.
 After the war, in a mountainside village in Italy, she left behind a piece of her heart.
 However painful, she must return to Cinque Alberi and lay the past to rest.

 After a troubled upbringing, Candice Barnes dreams of a future with the love of her life – but is he the man she believes him to be?
 When Candice is given the opportunity to travel to Italy with Jenny, she is unaware the trip will open her eyes to the truth she’s been too afraid to face.
-Could a place of goodbyes help her make a brave new beginning?

 The Memory Box opens with Jenny Tanner celebrating her 100th birthday in the residential home where she has been living for the past few years.
 Celebrating the landmark occasion with the staff and other residents, Jenny realises she has outlived everyone she ever loved and it is time to make amends.
 Having formed a bond with Candice, one of the young carers, Jenny shows her a box full of keepsakes she has collected over the years and asks if Candice will accompany her to Italy so she can lay some ghosts to rest before she dies.
 Candice is taken aback by the request, especially considering Jenny’s age, but the old woman is very persuasive and Candice finds herself agreeing to the crazy plan.

 Candice, who is in her twenties, works at the home to save money to do the courses she needs to qualify as a beautician but she has a manipulative boyfriend who wants to control every part of her life and seems oblivious to it.
 Jenny recognises it though and is hoping the trip to Italy will make Candice wake up to her situation before it is too late.